Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms FAQ.md

 -   Vector – stretch
 -   Scalar – uniform scale

+### Some other framework APIs seem to use TransformQvvs, but I’m using Unity Transforms.
+Does that mean those features only support QVVS Transforms?

+`TransformQvvs` is just a struct that contains transform information.
+It is not an ECS component.
+You can map that to and from Unity Transforms however you like.

 ### Isn’t stretch just a simplified PostTransformMatrix?

 No. Stretch influences the positions of children.